jupyterhub/binderhub/docs/source/tutorials/install.md

    ```

    This should forward requests on port 8585 on your localhost, to the binder service running inside the pod.
 So if you go
    to [localhost:8585](http://localhost:8585), you should see a binder styled page that says 404.
-If you do, _success!_.
+If you do, _success_!

 4. Create a docker repository for binderhub to push built images to.
 In this tutorial, we will be using Google Artifact Registry, but [binderhub supports using other registries](https://binderhub.readthedocs.io/en/latest/zero-to-binderhub/setup-registry.html#set-up-the-container-registry).